ketangupta1/Elastic-Search/README.md

         "min_score": 0.5,                        // Whenever we write any query elasticsearch gives a score by default.
 Here it will not return any document whose score is less than 0.5
         "query": {
           "bool": {
-            "must": [],                          // Must stands for 'and' operator "filter": [],                        // Filter stands for filtering "should": [],                        // should stands for 'or' operator "must_not": []                       // must_not stands for 'not' operator
+            "must": [],                          // Must stands for 'AND' operator "filter": [],                        // Filter stands for filtering "should": [],                        // should stands for 'OR' operator "must_not": []                       // must_not stands for 'NOT' operator
           }
         }
       }